sandramchung/hangman/README.md

 # Hangman board

-This is a Hangman gameboard DOM, drawn entirely in CSS
+This is a Hangman gameboard, drawn entirely in CSS.

-Toggle the visiblity of body parts by ID:
+Toggle the visibility of body parts by ID:

 `#head`
 `#torso`